 Track 4: Urinary Tract Infections

-A urinary tract infection (UTI) is an infection involving any part of the urinary system, including urethra, bladder, ureters, and kidney.
-UTIs are the most common type of healthcare-associated infection.
-Among UTIs acquired in the hospital, approximately 75% are associated with a urinary catheter, which is a tube inserted into the bladder through the urethra to drain urine.
+A urinary tract infection is an infection relating to any part of the urinary system, including the urethra, bladder, ureters and kidneys.
+It is the most common type of hospital infection, among which urinary catheter infection is more frequent and caused by the urinary catheter, which is a tube inserted into the bladder through the urethra to drain the urine.

 Blood Infections or Bacteraemia or Sepsis occurs when a bacterial infection occur somewhere else in the body such as in the lungs or skin which enters the blood stream.
 This is dangerous because bacteria and their toxins can be transported through the bloodstream to the entire body.